Guide to Work, Study, Travel and Living Abroad

 Decide what type of food you wish to eat.

-France remains the ultimate destination for lovers of fine cuisine, in my view.
-Some of the world’s finest chefs serve up fare at Michelin-starred restaurants throughout the country.
-The refined meals come with the expected exorbitant check in most cases, but that doesn’t mean you can’t indulge occasionally in fabulous French cuisine on a budget as you do while at home on special occasions.
+France remains the ultimate destination for lovers of fine cuisine.
+Some of the world's finest chefs serve up fare at Michelin-starred restaurants nationwide.
+The refined meals come with the expected exorbitant check in most cases.
+However, you can occasionally indulge in fabulous French cuisine on a budget as you do at home on special occasions.

-A key way to save is simply to say no to included breakfasts at your accommodation.
+A key way to save is to say no to included breakfasts at your accommodation.
 Many automatically include this in the price, so mention it when you book.
-These breakfasts, which are usually simply coffee, breads and pastries, can cost upwards of 20 euros per person.
+These breakfasts, usually simply coffee, bread, and pastries, can cost upwards of 20 euros per person.

 You could have a breakfast that is just as good, if not better, by visiting the local boulangerie (bakery) or patisserie (pastry shop) for the same or better food at a fraction of the cost.
-Actually, your hotel likely got their breakfast from the same neighborhood spot, but venturing off-the-beaten-path may lead your nose to even better bakeries and to displays that are a feast for the eyes and often even better in actual taste.
-Afterwards, visit a local café for a cafe-au-lait that will cost maybe 3-4 euros.
-All told, you will have better selection, and your breakfast of croissant and coffee will run maybe 5 euros.
+Your hotel likely got their breakfast from the same neighborhood spot.
+Still, venturing off-the-beaten path may lead your nose to even better bakeries and displays that are a feast for the eyes and often even better in actual taste.
+Afterward, visit a local café for a cafe-au-lait that will cost maybe 3-4 euros.
+You will have a better selection, and your breakfast of croissants and coffee will run for maybe 5 euros.
 In Nice, the coffee is often as good as the best Italian.
-Another great option for inexpensive morning meals is a visit to the local produce market, which usually features a wide variety of great locally-grown finds.
-Wild strawberries full of taste, and other just-picked berries, as well as other fruits are often found and need little to no preparation to take you to places your taste buds have never been.
+Another excellent option for inexpensive morning meals is visiting the local produce market, which usually features many great locally-grown finds.
+Wild strawberries full of taste and other just-picked berries and other fruits are often found and need little to no preparation to take you to places your taste buds have never been.

-Since the French often turn simple meals into extensive feasts, you can have a large lunch or dinner and simply snack for the other meal without feeling deprived in the least.
-Although a late lunch can be difficult, as most French restaurants close between lunch and dinner, just plan accordingly.
-If you want to eat at an upscale restaurant, try to do so at lunch instead of dinner to avoid any potential tourist crowds and to enjoy the atmosphere with locals, while saving on similar (or the same) dishes that are served in the evening hours.
+Since the French often turn simple meals into extensive feasts, you can have a large lunch or dinner and snack for the other meal without feeling deprived.
+However, a late lunch can be difficult, as most French restaurants close between lunch and dinner, plan accordingly.
+If you want to eat at an upscale restaurant, do so at lunch instead of dinner to avoid any potential tourist crowds and enjoy the atmosphere with locals while saving on similar (or the same) dishes served in the evening hours.

 Also, always look for a prix fixe menu, which typically provides a small selection of starters, main dishes, and desserts for a fixed price.
-This can provide tremendous savings over ordering a la carte, or off the menu.
-Order a carafe of house wine, which is cheap and sometimes of better quality than bottled wines found in other countries.
-A glass of house wine will probably cost you less than a Coca Cola in France, tastes better with a meal composed of dishes often cooked or served with a wine sauce, and is far better for your health.
+The menu can provide tremendous savings over ordering a la carte or off the menu.
+Order a carafe of house wine, which is cheap and sometimes better than bottled wines in other countries.
+A glass of house wine will cost you less than a Coca-Cola in France, tastes better with a meal composed of dishes often cooked or served with a wine sauce, and is far better for your health.

 Cheap Transportation in France

-There are three transportation methods in France that are expensive: a traditional rental car, taxi rides, and long-distance point-to-point tickets.
-Fortunately, there are many wonderful alternatives that are relatively cheap and convenient.
+Three transportation methods in France are expensive: a traditional rental car, taxi rides, and long-distance point-to-point tickets.
+Fortunately, many great alternatives are relatively cheap and convenient.

-Rail passes are still a great deal if you will cross great distances.
-Instead of paying, say, 250 euros to get from Paris to Nice, you could get a rail pass for a similar price and have a couple more days of rail travel that can be used for other long-distance jaunts.
-Rail passes are not a good deal if you will travel short distances or take day trips from a major city.
+Rail passes of all kinds are still a great deal if you will cross great distances.
+Instead of paying 250 euros to get from Paris to Nice, you could get a rail pass for a similar price and have a couple more days of rail travel available for other long-distance jaunts.
+Rail passes are not a good deal if you travel short distances or take day trips from a major city.
 The train will also not get you to some of the smaller villages in France.

 Buses are a convenient and inexpensive alternative.
-France’s bus transportation system is extensive.
-It’s the rare place you can’t reach by a local or regional bus, usually for just a few euros.
-The bus systems can be confusing, however, and each region and town has its own network.
-The best way to handle this is to contact the tourism office for the region or town you plan to visit ahead of time and ask for details, a map and a schedule for the local bus system.
+France's bus transportation system is extensive.
+It's the rare place you can't reach by a local or regional bus, usually for just a few euros.
+However, the bus systems can be confusing, and each region and town has its own network.
+The best way to handle this is to contact the tourism office for the region or town you plan to visit ahead of time and ask for details, a map, and a schedule for the local bus system.

 If you will stay in France for a month or more and have a busy itinerary, your best bet could be a lease buyback program.
-Autoeurope, in a partnership with Peugeot, provides short-term car leases as well as their own long-term relatively inexpensive car rentals, and are provided brand new.
-(Editor's note: One of the main advantages of driving in France is discovering villages where tourists do not venture and visiting destinations at your own leisurely pace, making for a far more adventurous experience in what is an extraordinarily varied country in so many ways.
-We cannot count the times we have been told that we are the only Americans to have visited a fine, cheap family-run restaurant in a tiny medieval village, and the hospitality and curiosity of the locals is often endless.
+Autoeurope, in a partnership with Peugeot, provides short-term car leases and their long-term, relatively inexpensive car rentals, which are supplied brand new.
+(Editor's note: One of the main advantages of driving in France is discovering villages where tourists do not venture and visiting destinations at your own leisurely pace, making for a far more adventurous experience in an extraordinarily varied country in many ways.
+We cannot count the times locals tell us that we are the only Americans to have visited a fine, cheap family-run restaurant in a tiny medieval village, and the hospitality and curiosity of the locals are often endless.
 In addition, cheap lodgings or home base vacation rentals are far more accessible with a car in most cases.
-For those who are not comfortable with using maps or being overly spontaneous, English-speaking GPS devices are generally available for car rentals or leases.
-This is by far our preferred way of experiencing France when not traveling alone, and is a great way to travel as a family or as a couple.)
+For those uncomfortable with using maps or being overly spontaneous, English-speaking GPS devices are generally available for car rentals or leases or you can use a map app on your smartphone.)

-If you plan to visit another city in France, a large added expense will be getting to those other cities.
+If you plan to visit another city in France, a significant added expense will be getting to those other cities.
 That cost alone could counteract any savings in other areas.
 To save cash getting around France, consider using one of the many discount airlines that also serve France, such as Ryanair and easyJet.
-Many times, a discount round-trip airfare to a southern France city from Paris is cheaper than a rail-pass or train ticket.
+A discount round-trip airfare from Paris to a southern France city is often cheaper than a rail pass or train ticket.

 Obviously, France is not nearly as cheap as Guatemala, Ecuador, Cambodia, Slovakia, etc. But France is generally no more expensive than Italy, England, Switzerland, Scandinavia, Australia, Sweden, Singapore, or Japan.
-Why you go to visit a country is highly personal and circumstantial.
-If you must travel with very tight budget considerations, there are many other incredible places in the world you can explore having a far lower cost of living, and we cover these destinations in the budget travel section of our site.
+Why you go to visit a country is highly personal.
+Suppose you must travel with very tight budget considerations.
+In that case, there are many other incredible places in the world you can explore having a far lower cost of living, and we cover these destinations in the budget travel section of our site.

 Cheap Cities in France

-Where you go is so crucial in determining how much you will spend when you visit France.
-You don’t have to stick to quaint Alpine villages to save a few euros, and Paris isn’t the only option for city slickers.
-Here are some urban alternatives to save you money, while still providing a splendid vacation in France:
+Where you go is crucial in determining how much you will spend visiting France.
+You don't have to stick to quaint Alpine villages to save a few euros, and Paris isn't the only option for city slickers.
+Here are some urban alternatives to save you money while still providing a splendid vacation in France:

 Nice: During the off-season, this is a great place to enter France via airplane.
-Not the cheapest city in France, but if you have a desire to visit the fabled French Riviera it is much cheaper than neighboring cities and resort towns such as Monte Carlo, Cannes, and Saint Tropez (all reachable for day trips by rail).
-Nice has plenty to offer, primarily with its attractions like the great produce available at the Cours Selaya market, the Matisse Museum, and its inviting pedestrian zones along rue de France and in other parts of an incredible old city that mixes Italian and French charm.
+Not the cheapest city in France, but if you want to visit the fabled French Riviera, it is much more affordable than neighboring cities and resort towns such as Monte Carlo, Cannes, and Saint Tropez (all reachable for day trips by rail).
+Nice has plenty to offer, primarily with its attractions like the fantastic produce at the Cours Selaya market, the Matisse Museum, and its inviting pedestrian zones along rue de France and other parts of an ancient city that mixes Italian and French charm.

-Alternately, you can stay in the villages in the spectacular hills above and behind Nice for a fraction of the price, with even towns full of celebrities such as Vence offering deals in certain areas.
+Alternatively, you can stay in the villages in the spectacular hills above and behind Nice for a fraction of the price, with even towns full of celebrities like Vence offering deals in certain areas.
 The editor stayed for a bit in Vence, by chance near the homes of several huge rock, movie, and literary stars in a more modest abode with a great view of their seldom-used sprawling estates.

-Editor's note: If you have time, we suggest leasing a car through the Autoeurope plan from the Nice airport and driving along the Côte d'Azur and then through the back roads of Provence to experience the incredible light that seduced and inspired so many great artists, including Cézanne, Matisse, Picasso, Braque, Van Gogh, Gauguin, Signac, Derain, Dufy, and many more… There you can enjoy some of the finest cheap country food to be found in France, seasoned with the famous herbes de Provence, and stay in a country B&B or long-term vacation rental to stay on budget.
+Editor's note: If you have time, we suggest leasing a car through the Autoeurope plan from the Nice airport and driving along the Côte d'Azur and then through the back roads of Provence to experience the incredible light that seduced and inspired so many great artists, including Cézanne, Matisse, Picasso, Braque, Van Gogh, Gauguin, Signac, Derain, Dufy, and many more.
+You can enjoy some of the finest cheap country food in France, seasoned with the famous herbes de Provence, and stay in a country B&B or long-term vacation rental to stay on budget.
 Then there are such diverse and charming cities as Avignon, Aix-en-Provence, Arles, and many more towns worthy of a visit.

-Bordeaux: If you like fine food and even finer wine, this is an ideal destination.
-Bordeaux is a bustling city packed with shopping choices ranging from designer boutiques to locally-run shops.
-There are also numerous historic and architectural attractions here.
+Bordeaux: This is an ideal destination if you like fine food and even finer wine.
+Bordeaux is a bustling city with shopping choices ranging from designer boutiques to locally run shops.
+There are also numerous historical and architectural attractions here.

 Montpellier: This southern lady of a city is alluring and inexpensive.
 The bustling Place de la Comédie is the hub of activity, home to markets, cafés, and a breathtaking opera house.
-This is a vibrant college town, and is a wonderful choice for those who love to shop—whether on a budget or not.
+This vibrant college town is a wonderful choice for those who love to shop — whether on a budget or not.

 Related Topics